 Okay, on to the view, which is what the Skyroom is famous for.
 I went while the sun was still out, so a large part of our view consisted of the drab roof of the building just south of the Skyroom, but aside from that, the view was excellent.
 At night, it would be even better because you wouldn’t notice that roof.

-For an even better view, venture to the Up Lounge after dinner.
+For an even better view, venture to the upstairs rooftop lounge after dinner.
 Go back to the area near the elevators and find a small staircase (ask the host where it is).
 Once there, you can get a 360 degree view of Long Beach and the surrounding area.
 DJ’d music starts at 10PM.

 If you’re up for more excitement, walk inland up Pine Avenue a few blocks where you’ll find plenty of restaurants and bars that go into “club mode” later at night.